Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 ## Troubleshooting
 ### General
-Azure Key Vault clients raise exceptions.
+Azure Key Vault Key clients raise exceptions.
 For example, if you try to retrieve a key after it is deleted a `404` error is returned, indicating the resource was not found.
 In the following snippet, the error is handled gracefully by catching the exception and displaying additional information about the error.

 ```java
 try {